Wacky-Mole/WackysDatabase/README.md

 <details><summary>Credits</summary>

 Credits:
-aedenthorn and all of his Many Mods! https://github.com/aedenthorn/ValheimMods </br>
+Aedenthorn and all of his Many Mods! https://github.com/aedenthorn/ValheimMods </br>
 Thank you AzumattDev for the template.
 It is very good https://github.com/AzumattDev/ItemManagerModTemplate </br>
 Thanks to the Odin Discord server, for being active and good for the valheim community.</br>
 CustomArmor code from https://github.com/aedenthorn/ValheimMods/blob/master/CustomArmorStats/BepInExPlugin.cs </br>
 Thank you to Azumatt and the Odin team. </br>
-Special Thank you to @KG for Mock System </br>
+Special thank you to @KG for Mock System </br>
-A Huge thank you to Rexabit and his Visual Modifier https://github.com/Rexabit/valheim-visuals-modifier Azumatt for Status Editor contributions.
+A Huge thank you to Rexabit and his Visual Modifier https://github.com/Rexabit/valheim-visuals-modifier
+</br>Azumatt for Status Editor contributions. </br>
-Do whatever you want with this mod.</br>
+Do whatever you want with this mod.
 </details>